Mucosal immunology: Active immunity

 Because the mucosa surfaces are in constant contact with external antigens and microbiota many immune cells are required.
 For example, approximately 3/4 of all lymphocytes are found in the mucous membranes.
 These immune cells reside in secondary lymphoid tissue, largely distributed through the mucosal surfaces.

 The mucosa-associated lymphoid tissue (MALT), provides the organism with an important first line of defense.
-Along with the spleen and lymph nodes, the tonsils and MALT are considered to be secondary lymphoid tissue.
+The tonsils and MALT are considered to be secondary lymphoid tissue along with the spleen and lymph nodes.

 The MALT's cellular component is composed mostly of dendritic cells, macrophages, innate lymphoid cells, mucosal-associated invariant T cells, intraepithelial T cells, regulatory T cells (Treg), and IgA secreting plasma cells.

 Intraepithelial T cells, usually CD8+, reside between mucosal epithelial cells.
 These cells do not need primary activation like classic T cells.
 Instead, upon recognition of antigen, these cells initiate their effector functions, resulting in faster removal of pathogens.
 Tregs are abundant on the mucous membranes and play an important role in maintaining tolerance through various functions, especially through the production of anti-inflammatory cytokines.
 Mucosal resident antigen-presenting cells (APCs) in healthy people show a tolerogenic phenotype.
 These APCs do not express TLR2 or TLR4 on their surfaces.
 In addition, only negligible levels of the LPS receptor CD14 are normally present on these cells.
 Mucosal dendritic cells determine the type of subsequent immune responses by the production of certain types of cytokines and the type of molecules involved in the co-stimulation.
 For example production of IL-6 and IL-23 induce Th17 response, IL-12, IL-18 and INF-γ induce Th1 response, IL-4 induces Th2 response, and IL-10, TGF-β and retinoic acid induce tolerance.
 Innate lymphoid cells are abundant in the mucosa where via rapid cytokine production in response to tissue-derived signals, they act as regulators of immunity, inflammation, and barrier homeostasis.

 The adaptive mucosal immune system is involved in maintaining mucosal homeostasis through a mechanism of immune exclusion mediated by secretory antibodies (mostly IgA) that inhibit the penetration of invasive pathogens into the body's tissues and prevent the penetration of potentially dangerous exogenous proteins.
 Another mechanism of adaptive mucosal immunity is the implementation of immunosuppressive mechanisms mediated mainly by Tregs to prevent local and peripheral hypersensitivity to harmless antigens, i.e. oral tolerance.